-As a self-proclaimed JRPG enthusiast, I’m somewhat ashamed to say that I usually stick to the particular flavour of adventure that well known and long-established franchises offer, such as the Final Fantasy and the Tales Of series that Square Enix and Bandai Namco generously provide respectively.
-In a bid to widen my palette, I half-heartedly searched for a new, immediately-appealing adventure to sink my proverbial +2 Sword of Healing into, expecting to walk away marginally disappointed at best or, more likely, empty-handed at worst.
+As a self-proclaimed JRPG enthusiast, I’m somewhat ashamed to say that I usually stick to the particular flavour of adventure that well known and long-established franchises offer, such as the Final Fantasy and the Tales Of series.
+In a bid to widen my palette, I half-heartedly searched for a new, immediately-appealing adventure to sink my proverbial +2 Sword of Healing into, expecting to walk away marginally disappointed at best.
 With thanks to fortuitous timing, the oft-mentioned Atelier series has a new title due on the Nintendo Switch, namely Atelier Ryza: Ever Darkness & the Secret Hideout, which seemed the opportune time to jump in if any.
 Thankfully, renowned developer Gust has infused this with all the ingredients of a bona fide classic in its own right, feeling both familiar and fresh in near-equal measure.

 Where such a rabid infatuation with a new element – a mandatory one at that, considering the series history – could easily come across as a forced story device, the manner in which it is handled is masterful.
 From the hour-plus spent with the team preceding this new passion, we’ve already come to accept and appreciate both Ryza’s plucky attitude and her apparent naivety of the world at large.
 Her personality never manages to come across as unbelievable, however, but simply in awe of everything, which compliments her admiration of the unknown so spectacularly.
 Naturally, her companions each have their own corresponding arcs and callings, yet they fail to captivate in the same manner.